I think the information’s interesting, and may be meaningful. But I’m pretty sure this isn’t a portent of doom.

 Older ideas are still in the mix, though.
 My culture’s legalese still describes a natural disaster outside human control as an “act of God.”

 I figure God is large and in charge.
-I also think we affect of a growing portion of natural processes, but are not ‘lords of creation.’
+I also think we affect a growing portion of natural processes, but are not ‘lords of creation.’
 I’ll get back to that.

 Dealing with new information and reviewing old assumptions may be hard.
 But knowledge and faith get along fine.
 For Catholics who understand what we’re told.